apache/beam/website/www/site/content/en/documentation/programming-guide.md

 it is no longer considered part of the above calculation.

 Tips:
-*   If you author a SDF that outputs records with timestamps, you should expose ways to allow users of this SDF to configure which watermark estimator to use.
+*   If you author an SDF that outputs records with timestamps, you should expose ways to allow users of this SDF to configure which watermark estimator to use.
 *   Any data produced before the watermark may be considered late.
 See [watermarks and late data](#watermarks-and-late-data) for more details.